-Tracy Higgins is the Welfare Officer and Deputy Designated Safeguarding Lead

-(DDSL).

-Both the DSL and the DDSL have child protection training provided by relevant agencies.
+Emma Thompson is the Deputy Designated Safeguarding Lead (DDSL) and David Day is the Welfare Officer.
+The DSL, DDSL and Welfare Officer have child protection training provided by relevant agencies.

 In the absence of the DSL, the DDSL is responsible for: